SimonNir/ca_abc/README.md

 ## Citation

-If you use CA-ABC in your research, we kindly ask you to cite:
+If you use **CA-ABC** in your research, we kindly ask that you cite the following work:

-Nirenberg, S., Ding, L., & Do, C. (2023).
-Curvature-Adaptive Autonomous Basin Climbing: Efficient Exploration of Rugged Energy Landscapes Without Collective Variables. \[Journal Name]
+Nirenberg, S., Ding, L., & Do, C. (2023). *Curvature-Adaptive Autonomous Basin Climbing: Robust On-The-Fly Pathway Sampling for Rugged Energy Landscapes*. *[Journal Name]*.

 -----